-The date when funds will be disbursed into your bank account.
-Closing day is usually payday, and in most cases, you’ll be able to collect your home sale profit as soon as the ink dries on the final documents.
+When will everyone — including you as the seller — get paid?
+The settlement day is usually payday, and in most cases, you’ll be able to collect your home sale profit as soon as the ink dries on the final documents.
 (Pro tip: Pick a Monday through Thursday closing date during local banking hours for the speediest payment.
 Close on a Friday, and you may have to wait until Monday to receive payment.)

 - Additional dates per state requirements:

 Such as the tax payoff date or recording date (which sets the timer for ownership of the property).